About the Editor: Howard K. Butcher, RN; PhD, FAAN

 A Nursing Journey

-If I was to switch my major to nursing before I final year, it would take another 3 years of nursing course to graduate.
+If I was switched my major to nursing before I final year, it would take another 3 years of nursing course to graduate.
 Thus, in six years I would come out with one degree.
-Since I knew I wanted to go on to get a master’s degree, an associate degree in nursing program was not an option.
+Since I knew I wanted to go on to get a Master’s degree in nursing to be a CNS, an associate degree in nursing program was not an option.
 But by doing some research I figured out that if I finished my final year of biology, then apply to a University nursing program that was a 2 + 2 curriculum design (meaning you have at least two years of college credit you enter as a junior nursing student and graduate in 2 years).
 So, instead of just one degree in six years, I would have 2 degrees in six years: a BS in Biology and a BSN.
 In retrospect, that biology degree came in handy.
 I was offered my first teaching position at Pacific Lutheran University because the faculty needed someone to teach pathophysiology, and so I was offered the position on the strength of my background in biology.

 Since I grew up on military bases most of my life, when I chose nursing, I never even thought about the lack of men in nursing (less than 5 % at that time).
 I was unaware of stereotypical images of nursing.
 All through my childhood, most of the nurses or “medics” in the military I came in contact with, were men.
-It was also reassuring that in my class of 65 nursing students at Thomas Jefferson University in Philadelphia, 7 were male.
+It was also reassuring that in my class of 65 nursing students at Thomas Jefferson University in Philadelphia, 7 were men.
+I strongly believe that being a nurse has nothing to do with gender, which is true for all professions whether it is medicine, law, education, engineering, and other professions.

 I’ve also have been asked many times, especially when I went back to graduate school, why I did not become a physician.
 I look at that question as an opportunity to educate the person asking the question the distinction between nursing and medicine.